 2. Remove unconscious bias

-Even with the best will in the world, humans will have unconscious bias (and some managers may even have more questionable actual bias).
+Even with the best will in the world, humans will have unconscious bias (and some managers may even have a more questionable actual bias).

 Even something as simple as a name can elicit a positive or negative response, which can be eliminated.
 Research in 2009 by NatCen Social Research found that applications received from people with ‘white sounding’ names were 74% more likely to receive a positive response than applications from people with an ethnic minority name.